-At the moment, I work for Finn Church Aid as the communications manager for the Teachers without Borders Finland network and a as representative of the UNESCO Teacher Task Force.
+Before the parliamentary elections, I worked for Finn Church Aid as the communications manager for the Teachers without Borders Finland network and as a representative of the UNESCO Teacher Task Force.
 Development cooperation and my different international communities are very important to me.

 I have acted in several positions both in The Guides and Scouts of Finland and in the international scout movement.
 One of my international positions was the chairmanship of the Lutheran Scouts.
 I was able to strengthen dialogue between the different religions in the scout organisations.
 In addition, I have been a member of the Board of The Guides and Scouts of Finland and the chair of its international working group.